 A chapter 7 bankruptcy is a liquidation of the debtor's nonexempt assets to pay his unsecured creditors.
-Hence, many people who are considering a Chapter 7 bankruptcy try to either transfer assets to relatives and friends, or they try to convert nonexempt property to exempt property.
+Hence, many people considering a Chapter 7 bankruptcy try to either transfer assets to relatives and friends, or they try to convert nonexempt property to exempt property.
 However, many of these transfers will be considered fraudulent, in which case, the trustee will get the money back to pay unsecured creditors.

 While there are several things that you could do to protect more value in a bankruptcy, it is best to consult with a bankruptcy attorney to determine the best course of action, especially if you may become entitled to receive money or property within 180 days of your filing date from an inheritance, trust, or insurance policy, or from a divorce.
 The attorney would probably know both the trustee and the judge that will preside over the case, and so the attorney will know better what will be acceptable and what will probably be considered a fraudulent transfer.

 Property that has been given away or sold for less than market value right before filing for bankruptcy will probably be considered a fraudulent transfer.
-You will be required to list all such transfers that have occurred for up to 10 years, depending on what was transferred, in the bankruptcy Form B-7, Statement of Financial Affairs.
+You will be required to list all such transfers that occurred for up to 10 years, depending on what was transferred, in the bankruptcy Form B-7, Statement of Financial Affairs.
 These transferences include gifts or charitable contributions of significant value that were given within 1 year of filing, and all other transfers that occurred within 2 years of the filing date.
 Also, all property that was transferred to a trust for your benefit within 10 years of the filing date must also be described.

 Some debtors owe money to friends or relatives, or have a loan that was co-signed by a friend or relative.
 Hence, the debtor is tempted to pay these loans off before filing for bankruptcy.
 However, it is illegal to do so, since it will be considered a preference, which is an extra payment made to a preferred creditor.
 The main purpose of a Chapter 7 bankruptcy is to sell your nonexempt assets to pay your unsecured creditors.
 However, the division must be equal.
 Therefore, extra payments made to preferred creditors are not permitted.
 If you have made such payments, the trustee will sue the creditor to get the money back so that it can be evenly distributed.